 A 3GPP system shall support a mechanism to indicate to UEs that restricted local operator services are available.

-Editor’s note: definition of restricted local operator service is needed.

 Based on operator policy and regional regulations, the 3GPP system shall support a mechanism to configure a set of addresses (e.g., phone number, secure portal) for access to restricted local operator services.

 Based on operator policy and regional regulations, the 3GPP system shall support mechanisms to allow access to restricted local operator services by unauthenticated UEs.